ZhipengCai/Demo---Deterministic-consensus-maximization-with-biconvex-programming/README.md

 + The runtime of deterministic methods is polynomial (appears to be linear in most of my experiments) to the size of input data.
 If your data has high outlier rates but is not extremely large, deterministic methods are fast.
 Try SS if you want the highest efficiency.
 IBCO usually returns the best solution among all deterministic methods.

-+ Try Random methods + IBCO if you want the best solution.
++ Try random methods + IBCO if you want the best solution.
 IBCO is highly suitable for refining the solution of other local methods.
 Usually it is capable of increasing the consensus size of a random method by more than 10%.
 In practice, if you have a high outlier rate or a high dimension, you can terminate random methods earlier and give the current best solution to IBCO.

 -----------------------------------------
 List of robust fitting problems addressed